-The striped dolphin’s beak, tapered flipper, tail, and back (or cape) are dark blue/gray.
+The striped dolphin’s rostrum, tapered pectoral fins or flippers, tail, and back (or cape) are dark blue/gray.
 The area just above the side stripe is bluish or light gray and creates a contrasting shoulder blaze that curves back and up toward the animal's dorsal fin.
 The underside of the body is white to pinkish and much lighter than the rest of the body.

 The markings and coloration of this species may vary by individual and geographic location.
-Calves and juveniles may have more muted colorations and patterns.
+Calves and juveniles may have more muted colorations and patterns than adults.

 Striped dolphins feed throughout the water column on a diverse diet of fish and cephalopods (e.g., squid and octopus).
 They are capable of diving to at least 2,300 feet.

 Striped dolphins prefer tropical to warm temperate waters (52 to 84° F) that are oceanic and deep.
-They are mainly found in waters seaward of the continental shelf from 50°N to 40°S and are often linked to upwelling areas and convergence zones.
+They are mainly found in waters seaward of the continental shelf from 50° North to 40° South and are often linked to upwelling areas and convergence zones.